-89 Silvia Fargion, "Synergies and tensions in child protection and parent support: policy lines and practitioner cultures" Child & Family Social Work 19, no. 1 (2014): 24-33
+Silvia Fargion, "Synergies and tensions in child protection and parent support: policy lines and practitioner cultures" Child & Family Social Work 19,

-90 Cyndy Baskin, Carol Strike, and Bela McPherson.
+Orndy Baskin, Carol Strike, and Bela McPherson.
 "Long time overdue: An examination of the destructive impacts of policy and legislation on pregnant and parenting aboriginal women and their children."
 The International Indigenous Policy Journal 6, no. 1 (2015).